 Generally most pregnant women start thinking about what to pack in their hospital bag at about 26-28 weeks, so when the time comes to get to hospital to give birth they can just grab the pre-packed hospital bag or bags on the way out the door with no further thought or panic!

-Clothing including lots of old underwear or disposable pants, labor aids, snacks, toiletries, paperwork, and anything else such as the "Other Things" category on our checklist should all be organised into smaller bags or compartments.
+Clothing including lots of old underwear and breast pads, labor aids, snacks, toiletries, paperwork, and anything else such as the "Other Things" category on our checklist should all be organised into smaller bags or compartments.
 For example, once the labour is over you won't be needing the labor aids any more so you can pop that bag out of the way.

 Surprisingly, baby's things won't take up that much room in your bag.
 If you have a separate "Nappy Bag" to keep everything you need to change your babies nappy then all that is left is baby's clothes (which are so small they won't take up much room at all) and Formula and bottles.